 A single-seller program is established to fund assets originated or accumulated by a single financial firm or corporation.
+The business purpose will vary, depending on the sponsor.

-Typically the seller is also the servicer41 of the assets and the administrator of the ABCP conduit.
-Often the assets are relied upon for some or all of the liquidity.
+Programs sponsored by the asset originator or servicer: Typically, the seller is the servicer of the assets and the administrator of the ABCP conduit when the assets are originated by the seller for its own working capital.
+Often the assets are relied upon for some or all the liquidity.
 ABCP investors are exposed to most of the same risks as a term ABS investor.
 We analyze the assets consistent to the approach for that asset type when included in a term securitization.
 If the single seller program does not have a bank liquidity facility, we will consider seller recourse and bankruptcy-related risks.

-We also categorize certain bank-sponsored ABCP programs as single seller programs.
+Bank-sponsored: We also categorize certain bank sponsored ABCP programs as single-seller programs.
 In these programs, all assets represent direct or indirect securitization of corporate loans, mortgages or consumer loans originated by the bank sponsor itself or one of its subsidiaries.
 Such programs commonly have full liquidity coverage but can be partially supported.